Slackadays/Hajime/README.md

 As a comparison, remember the original iPhone presentation in 2007 when Steve Jobs showed off a graph of the iPhone putting all competitors to shame in smartness and ease-of-use at the same time.

 ## Features 🎛️
-- Keeps your server running in the background so you can keep playing!
+- Keeps your server running in the background!
-- Super simple installation and setup!
+- Super simple setup and installation!
 - Monitor your server with advanced performance counters!
 - Optimize your server with Aikar's Flags and more!
 - Works with English, Spanish, and Portuguese!